Mike Harding: Professional career

 He made a series of fourteen short films on minority religions in England for the BBC's Heaven and Earth show.
 Harding has presented the annual BBC Radio 2 Folk Awards, and from 1997 to 2012 he presented the weekly BBC Radio 2 flagship folk and roots programme, The Mike Harding Show.
 His last show was on 26 December 2012.
 According to Mark Radcliffe, who took over Radio 2's Folk Show, Harding had left reluctantly, stating that the BBC had "sold the folk world down the river".
 Four days later, on 30 December 2012, Harding launched his own internet radio show, called The Mike Harding Folk Show broadcast at 5pm every Sunday and available as a podcast and on iTunes afterwards.
-The show went on a very short break during November and December 2017, after 252 regular weekly episodes, with a Christmas episode #253 published in December 2017 and the next episode (#254) published on 24 February 2018.
-Thereafter, commencing on 18 March 2018, Harding was back with a regular monthly slot.
-On 4 October 2022, after 309 shows, Harding announced that #309 was his final show.

-Harding is a dedicated hillwalker and a former president, and now life vice president of the Ramblers' Association.
+Harding is a hillwalker and a former president, and then life vice president of the Ramblers' Association.
 He wrote, until a new format was sought for the magazine in 2008, a regular column for hiking magazine The Great Outdoors and campaigned for 'Right to Roam' legislation in the United Kingdom.
 He is one of the patrons of the Wensleydale Railway, a group set up to re-open the once mainly derelict line between Northallerton and Garsdale in Yorkshire, near where he now lives.

 He is also the patron of Settle Stories, a charity based in Settle, North Yorkshire, that promotes traditional storytelling and runs the annual Settle Storytelling Festival.
-Harding contributed to a promotional leaflet for the Settle tourist board.